 Zero-knowledge proofs (ZKPs) can significantly enhance the security architecture of Generative AI tools, especially during a cybersecurity breach.

-To understand this properly, let’s compare traditional technology and ZKP security measures.
-With orthodox tech, anyone who bypasses security (whether through hook or crook) accesses every piece of information within the system.
+To understand this better, let’s compare traditional technology with ZKP security measures.
+With orthodox tech, anyone who bypasses security (whether through hook or crook) can access all the information within the system.
 In contrast, zero-knowledge-proof blockchains only show people what they need to know.

 Let’s use the ChatGPT hack as an example.
-Despite its update, the current system setup still demands that users share specific information like usernames and passwords before authorizing access.
+Despite its update, the current system setup still requires users to share specific information like usernames and passwords before authorizing access.
 Upon receiving the username and password, the system matches them against what it has to confirm authenticity.

-On the other hand, zero-knowledge proofs use a more complex method to approve access without demanding private information.
-The hack would be unsuccessful if ChatGPT was built on a zero-knowledge-proof blockchain.
+On the other hand, zero-knowledge proofs use a more complex method to approve access without requiring private information.
+The hack would have been unsuccessful if ChatGPT had been built on a zero-knowledge-proof blockchain.

 First, the zero-knowledge proof prevents anyone, including administrators, from accessing log content.
 In addition, blockchain networks prevent anyone from altering already-existing information on the network.